-Music festival, barbecue championship postponed in Memphis
+Virus: Graceland shuts, music festival postponed in Memphis

+About 500,000 people, including international travelers, visit Graceland each year.
+In addition to the museum, Graceland features restaurants, exhibition halls and a concert venue.

+Some concerts and events have been re-scheduled, and tickets for tours that won't take place during the closing will be honored within one year of the original tour date, Graceland said.

-MEMPHIS, Tenn. — The Beale Street Music Festival and the World Championship Barbecue Cooking Contest in Memphis, Tennessee, have been postponed because of the new coronavirus outbreak.
+Graceland's closing amid the global virus outbreak represents yet another blow to Memphis' tourism industry.
+On Thursday, officials said the Beale Street Music Festival and the World Championship Barbecue Cooking Contest have been postponed because of the new coronavirus outbreak.

-Memphis in May officials said in a statement Thursday that the two cornerstones of the city's monthlong tourist event have been called off but will be rescheduled for later dates.
+Memphis in May officials said in a statement that those two cornerstones of the city's monthlong tourist event have been called off but will be rescheduled for later dates.

 The music festival and the barbecue cooking contest are held every year during the Memphis in May celebration in this Mississippi River city.
 They attract music fans and barbecue cooking teams from around the world.